-- 1. Expanding the effective My Brother's Keeper mentoring program for African American/Black male students from Aki Kurose Middle School to five additional middle schools. - 2.
-Expanding the Families and Education Levy innovation school model, which has been successful at addressing disparities in middle schools around attendance, behavior and curricula, to a high school. - 3.
-Broadening the City's Summer Learning Program to serve an additional 200 students, with an emphasis on programs offering culturally specific and gender specific curriculum. - 4.
-Investing in post-secondary programs that ensure students who graduate from high school remain engaged during the summer and successfully enroll in college.
+- 1. Expanding the effective My Brother's Keeper mentoring program for African American/Black male students from Aki Kurose Middle School to five-four additional middle schools. - 2.
+Expanding the Families and Education Levy innovation school model, which has been successful at addressing disparities in middle schools around attendance, behavior and curricula, to a high schoolon a pilot basis. - 3.
+Broadening the City's Summer Learning Program to serve an additional 200 students, with an emphasis on programs offering culturally specific and-or gender specific curriculum. - 4.
+Investing in "summer melt" programs to post secondary programs that ensure students who graduate from high school remain engaged during the summer and successfully enroll in college.